-(A) Each registrant or handler of therapy equipment subject to the requirements of Chapter 3701:1-67 of the Administrative Code, shall develop, implement, and maintain a quality management program to provide high confidence that radiation will be administered as directed by the physician authorizing its use.
+(A) Each registrant or handler of therapy equipment subject to the requirements of Chapter 3701:1-67 of the Administrative Code, shall develop, implement, and maintain a quality management program to provide high confidence that radiation will be administered as directed by the physician or veterinarian authorizing its use.

 (B) The quality management program shall address, as a minimum, the following specific objectives regarding written directives:

-(1) A written directive must be dated and signed by a physician authorizing its use prior to the administration of radiation.
+(1) A written directive must be dated and signed by a physician or veterinarian authorizing its use prior to the administration of radiation.
 If because of the patient's condition, a delay in the order to provide a written revision to an existing written directive would jeopardize the patient's health, an oral revision to an existing written directive will be acceptable, provided that the oral revision is documented as soon as possible in the patient's record and a revised written directive is signed by an authorized user within forty-eight hours of the oral revision;

 (2) The written directive must contain the patient or human research subject's name, the type and energy of the beam, the total dose, dose per fraction, treatment site, and number of fractions;

 (3) A written revision to an existing written directive may be made provided that the revision is dated and signed by an authorized user prior to the administration of the therapy equipment dose, or the next fractional dose; and

 (4) The handler shall retain a copy of the written directive for seven years.

 (C) The handler shall develop, implement, and maintain for the duration of the registration, written procedures to provide high confidence that: